rcywang/d-wave-demodoc/docs/purpose.rst

 What does this doc contain?
 ---------------------------

-As this documentation is both a demo for my documentation style and ability, and a resource to learn more about me (my :ref:`research`, :ref:`writing samples <quick-links>`, etc.), the content of this doc is a fusion of the two.
-Below I highlight and outline some of the most important sections of this doc:
+As this documentation is both a demonstration of my style and ability, as well as a resource to learn more about me (my :ref:`research`, :ref:`writing samples <quick-links>`, etc.), the content of this doc is a fusion of the two.
+Below I highlight and outline some important sections of this doc:

-* :ref:`methodology` -- an outline of how I structure my documentation and the reasoning for each of my choices/methods.
+* :ref:`methodology` -- an outline of how I structure my documentation and rationale.
-* :ref:`install` -- a partial sample of an Installation page, intended to show my structure and formatting.
+* :ref:`install` -- a partial sample of an Installation page to showcase my structure and formatting.
-* :ref:`quick-links` -- additional writing samples including an :ref:`MLOO`, with a brief description of the purpose for each document to provide context.
+* :ref:`quick-links` -- additional writing samples with a brief description of the purpose for each document to provide context.
 * :ref:`research` -- a thorough overview of how my research interests and experience align with the work done at D-Wave.